 Evolving as a homeschooling parent by witnessing the growth of my then children, the phrase ‘sovereign learner’ came to me.
 The basis of homeschooling provided a self permission to be.
 As our people, a nation of people indigenous to what is now called Long Island are misrepresented as extinct, the right to self actualize and see oneself as a human entity in the world is the ultimate right to life itself.
 Included in this is the ability to think and apply their own minds to everything learned.
 This allowed them to become part of all that is grounded into what has been separated into math, science, reading, writing, the arts and so on through a state sanctioned curriculum.

 One simple example, learning about heat conduction on a surface to one learner could be through cooking with what’s called a ‘good pan’.
 A good pan is a cast iron skillet at just the right temperature to scramble eggs or sauté vegetables upon hitting the surface.
-Cast iron heats differently than glass pyrex.
+Cast iron heats differently than pyrex glass.
 Both surfaces can cook but with a different outcome due to surface and heat distribution.
 To another learner heat conduction and surface could take a different path.
-This is where innovation on the part of the parent comes in.
-However, this does not mean the parent has to know everything, but does have the breadth and motivation to reach out to other sources or references that do know.
+This is where innovation on the part of the parent or even the learner comes in.
+However, this does not mean the parent has to know everything, but does have the breadth and motivation to reach out to other sources or references who do know.
 Homeschool groups and individuals were very resourceful for this kind of networking.
 Simple common sense also comes in handy so that people, places and things around us everyday can also be useful in learning opportunities.

 As the child evolves, the parent does too and learns to take advantage of every opportunity that can be found in the simplest things around us.
 I used supermarket circulars for calculating what were actual savings for grocery shopping.
 My children did not run around the grocery store, they were too busy shopping.
 As toddlers, they matched pictures of items on coupons with what was on the shelves.
 (I clipped the coupons of certain items and arranged to be where the items were so they could find them).
 Matching the pictures with what was on the shelves was fun and It was that motivation that would continue to move them through many learning opportunities I never imagined.
 They were the ultimate sovereign learners.